LukaszSawala/Upside-Down-RL-Transformer/README.md

 ├── docs                       <- File documentation
-├── models                     <- Trained and serialized models ├── notebooks                  <- Jupyter notebooks used in the research, mostly for data processing and initial testing ├── pyproject.toml             <- Project configuration file with package metadata ├── reports                    <- The thesis related to the project ├── uv.lock                    <- The requirements of the project, run via UV package manager ├── setup.cfg                  <- Configuration file for flake8 └── lukasz_sawala_bsc_thesis   <- Source code for use in this project
+├── models                     <- Trained and serialized models ├── notebooks                  <- Jupyter notebooks used in the research, mostly for data processing and initial testing ├── plots                      <- Plots generated and used in the project ├── reports                    <- The thesis related to the project ├── running-outputs            <- Outputs obtained when running some of the more important parts of the code, named accordingly
+├── pyproject.toml             <- Project configuration file with package metadata
+├── uv.lock                    <- The requirements of the project, run via UV package manager ├── setup.cfg                  <- Configuration file for flake8
+└── lukasz_sawala_bsc_thesis   <- Source code for use in this project